Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Among the most popular national parks in the U.S., Yosemite is known for its gorgeous scenery and amazing rock climbing, especially the famous El Capitan.
-Visitors traveling with pets will be happy to learn that dogs are allowed in many areas of the park, but finding places to hike can be a bit more complicated.
+Visitors traveling with pets will be happy to learn that dogs are allowed in many areas of the park, but finding places in Yosemite to hike with your dog can be a bit more complicated.

 Dogs are banned from most unpaved trails in Yosemite to protect the ecosystem, but you still have options if you want to hike with your pup.
-Here are six dog-friendly trails in Yosemite in 2024.
+Here are six dog-friendly trails in Yosemite.

 The 6 Dog-Friendly Trails in Yosemite